-Cash consists of highly liquid instruments with maturities at the time of acquisition of three months or less.
+Cash may include highly liquid instruments maturing in three months or less from the date acquired.

 Use of Estimates in the Preparation of Financial Statements:

 The preparation of financial statements requires the Trust to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.